-6. Customise your content
+6. Customize your content

 Imagine your best customer service experiences.
-It’s likely that each of those had a high level of personalisation.
+It’s likely that each of those had a high level of personalization.
 A sales agent might have called you by your name.
 They’ll know what your product or service preferences are, the last time you came in or what you may have been interested in last time but did not purchase.

 You can do the same with texting – and it’s infinitely easier!

 Within MessageMedia’s bulk text messaging portal, you can upload your customer database and automatically populate your message with custom parameters such as [NAME], [PRODUCT], [ADDRESS] and so much more.

 RELATED: Check out our three simple tips on customising your messaging for even better results

 7. Mind your manners

 Finally, be aware that certain rules of engagement exist if you want to effectively deploy texting campaigns such as:

 - Keep your content brief (160 characters or less)